carlomunguia/wood-foundry/README.md

 # Pink Ivory Foundry - An Exotic Woods Video Page

+This site is a resource for exotic wood hobbyists to refer training tips & tutorials on certain species of wood!

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`